Types of Dryer Plugs: How to Replace Your Dryer Cord

 If you have questions or concerns regarding the electrical connections for your dryer, refer to your owner’s manual and consult a licensed electrician for assistance.

-To keep your home safe and meet the standard regulations for houses built or remodeled after 1996, a 4-wire electrical connection is required for your electric dryer.
+To meet the standard regulations for houses built or remodeled after 1996, a 4-wire electrical connection is required for your electric dryer.
 Luckily, switching your dryer’s electrical connection to a 4-prong plug can be tackled in about an hour with a few tools and this general overview of the process.
-A gas dryer may use a grounded 3-prong wiring connection.
+Read on to learn how to install a new 4-prong plug or change a 3-prong plug to a 4-prong cord.

-Always refer to your dryer’s manual for specific instructions and electrical circuit requirements.
-Consider consulting a licensed electrician for questions or concerns.
+When installing a new dryer or connecting a new cord, always refer to your dryer’s manual for specific instructions and electrical circuit requirements.
+If you do not have experience working with electrical wiring or if you have any doubts, consult a licensed electrician for questions and concerns.

 TOOLS: